nearai/aitp/website/docs/capabilities/aitp-04-transactions/implementation-guide.md

-# AITP-04: Payments Implementation Guide
+# AITP-04: Transactions Implementation Guide

-* Spec Status: Draft
-* Implementation Status: Live on NEAR AI

 :::note Auto-generated Documentation
-This documentation was auto-generated from the schema and examples by an AI model.
+Parts of this documentation were auto-generated from the schema and example messages by an AI model.
 :::

-This guide provides practical implementation details for developers integrating the AITP-04 Payments capability into agents and user interfaces.
+This guide provides practical implementation details for developers integrating the AITP-04 Transactions capability into agents and user interfaces.

 ```mermaid
 sequenceDiagram